'At present if no works are undertaken there will be continued deterioration and ultimately loss of the historic fabric'

-Appeal: Damp found in 17th century Hezlett House putting the future of one of Northern Ireland’s oldest buildings in danger
+Damp found in 17th century Hezlett House putting the future of one of Northern Ireland’s oldest buildings in risk

 and live on Freeview channel 276

-The future of one of Northern Ireland’s oldest buildings is in danger after damp was discovered in the original timber frame of the 17th century property.
+The future of one of Northern Ireland’s oldest buildings is at risk after damp was discovered in the original timber frame of the 17th century property.

-Now owned by the National Trust, Hazlett House near Castlerock dates back to 1691 and is regarded as one of the best preserved vernacular buildings of the Plantation period still standing.
+Now owned by the National Trust, Hezlett House near Castlerock dates back to 1691 and is regarded as one of the best preserved vernacular buildings of the Plantation period still standing.

-However the iconic thatched cottage near Downhill Demesne needs urgent repair work to restore the structure which could cost the charity tens of thousands of pounds.
+However the iconic thatched cottage near Downhill Demesne needs repair work to restore the structure which could cost the charity thousands of pounds.

 At present a building surveyor is assessing the damage and has confirmed: “Immediate plans are to address any issues uncovered from the investigation works, ensuring the buildings long term future and the cost will depend on what we find from investigation works.”